ibm-cloud-architecture/refarch-cloud-data-analytics/cognos_final.md

 Save the Dashboard

-# Take a screen capture or screen shot of this dashboard tab to show that have completed the lab.
+# Take a screen capture or screen shot of this dashboard tab to show that you have completed the lab.